savonet/book/streaming.md

 it `'a`), video is generated in some internal data format (call it `'b`) and similarly for midi.
 The contents `internal` does not specify any number of channels, which means that any number of channels can be generated.
-Of course, only the audio channels are going to be meaningful:
+Of course, for the `sine` operator, only the audio channels are going to be meaningful:

 - if multiple audio channels are requested, they will all contain the same audio consisting of a sine waveform, with specified frequency and amplitude,